simonperneel/aw-watcher-window/README.md

 Cross-platform window-Watcher for Linux (X11), macOS, Windows.
 [SLIGHTLY MODIFIED VERSION] to disable window tracking by default.

+## Modified version

+To disable window tracking by default, changes have been made in the `aw-watcher-window` code.
+The changes are located in [./aw_watcher_window/](./aw_watcher_window/)

+More specifically:
+ - [main.py](./aw_watcher_window/main.py) has been modified to disable window tracking by default.
+- [util.py](./aw_watcher_window/util.py) has been added to provide these functions.
+These functions provide the mapping from certain sites to their category
+- [macos.swift](aw_watcher_window/macos.swift) has been modified to do the mapping from certain sites to their category for macOS users

 ## How to install